tcbutler320/tcbutler320/readme.md

 ## 👋 About Me

-I'm a penetration tester and red teamer, workings towards my Master's degree in Security Studies at <a href="https://css.georgetown.edu/">Georgetown's Walsh School of Foreign Service</a>, focused on Technology, Security, and Eastern Europe.
+I'm a penetration tester and red teamer, workings towards a Master's degree in Security Studies at <a href="https://css.georgetown.edu/">Georgetown's Walsh School of Foreign Service</a>, focused on Technology, Security, and Eastern Europe.
 In my free time I conduct independent security research on open-source and embedded devices, and maintain open source projects on red team tools.
 I hold the eWPT and eJPT certifications, and am working towards my OSCP.

 __Featured Security Research__